What Happens When I Report Sexual Harassment to the University?

 Witnesses who are interviewed by the investigator may also know about the report, but they won’t be told who made the report.
 Until the investigation is completed, no one else would have reason to be told about your report.
 Supervisors, co-workers or others are not informed.

-At the conclusion of the investigation, the Title IX Officer will notify you and the respondent about the outcome of the investigation.
-You also have the right to request a copy of the investigation report and, in some cases, the Title IX Officer will provide the report automatically.
+At the conclusion of the investigation, the Title IX Coordinator will notify you and the respondent about the outcome of the investigation.
+You also have the right to request a copy of the investigation report and, in some cases, the Title IX Coordinator will provide the report automatically.